jericson/jericson.github.io/_posts/2021-05-14-install_pg.md

 Since [I joined EDB](/2021/04/30/developer_advocate.html), I figured it was time to learn how to install Postgres.
 I techinically did it when I [installed Discourse](/2021/04/06/oracle_discourse.html).
-And at some point I seem to have typed `brew intstall postgres` on my MacBook.
+And at some point I seem to have typed `brew install postgres` on my MacBook.
 But I'm talking installing it the hard way.
 I'm talking [installing from the source code](https://www.postgresql.org/docs/current/installation.html).
 Yeah!